Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 XDE can read and write GD\&T data of the following types:
 * dimensions, such as distance, length, radius and so on;
 * geometric tolerances;
-* datums, i.e a theoretically exact geometric references, such as point, line or plane, to which toleranced features are related.
+* datums, i.e theoretically exact geometric references, such as point, line or plane, to which toleranced features are related.

 XDE supports two presentations of GD\&T data:
 * semantic presentation, i.e. data is stored in a machine-consumable way and includes all information required to understand the